-Beneficiary: person on behalf of whom one or several EAPs are paid under the Plan.
+Beneficiary: person on behalf of whom one or several EAPs are paid under your plan.

-Beneficiary group: beneficiaries of the group plan with the same year of eligibility.
+Beneficiary group: beneficiaries of a group plan with the same year of eligibility.
 They are generally born in the same calendar year.

 Contract: the scholarship plan agreement entered into by the subscriber and the Foundation when opening an education savings plan.